miiitaka/wp-category-hierarchy/README.md

 # wp-category-hierarchy
-WordPress : Plug-in WordPress Category Hierarchy.
+WordPress : Plug-in Category Hierarchy.

 A plugin that adds a widget to display the categories below the current category on the category page.